vim-scraper/vim-scraper.github.com/vim/support.markdown

 ## Support

 Scraper or script issues?
-File an issue on the vim-scripts.org issue tracker.
+File an issue on the scraper:

 * <https://github.com/vim-scraper/vim-scraper/issues>

 Site issues?
-File an issue on the static website generator.
+File an issue on the static website:

 * <https://github.com/vim-scraper/vim-scraper.github.com/issues>